share-secrets-safely/cli/README.md

 ### Add the `pass` subcommand

-`s3` aims to be as usable as possible, and breaks compatiblity were needed to achieve that.
+`sy` aims to be as usable as possible, and breaks compatiblity were needed to achieve that.
 However, to allow people to leverage its improved portability thanks to it being self-contained, it should be possible to let it act as a stand-in for pass.